vkranurag/Alpha-Wingman/README.md

  - `python main.py`

 The application provides three feature:
+### Summarizer
-* Summarizer -Which provides two options a short summary or a long summary of the article link provided.
+Provides two options a short summary or a long summary of the article link provided.
-* Speech to Text converter -Which converts the speech into text and also an in built editor is available which provides features such as changing the font style,size and colour.
+### Speech to Text converter
+Converts the speech into text and also an in built editor is available which provides features such as changing the font style,size and colour.
+### Grammar checker
-* Grammar checker -Which can be used to check the grammatical errors in the text that is provided.
+Check the grammatical errors in the text that is provided.

 ## Screenshots